Best Home Security System Reviews - Choosing a Home Alarm System Made Easy

 #4 - Link Interactive 2Gig Wireless Touchscreen System

-The Link Interactive 2gig system isn't the first thing that comes to mind when shopping around for home security.
+The Link Interactive 2gig system isn't the first thing that comes to mind when shopping around for a home security system.
 And that's what we like about it.
-It has gone largely unnoticed even with it being available for 50 years nationally.
+It has gone largely unnoticed even though it's been available for over 50 years.
 It is a great all-around package with a standard touchscreen panel and several wireless sensors to cover the entire home.

 A deeper look into what it can do: